 Part three of our BRANDING AUDITED blog series revolves primarily around the development and understanding of your audience.
 Secondly, we will cover basic analytics to track.
 If you would like to circle back to the previous two parts of our series, click on the desired blog below!

 Lorem cognosce tuo | Know thy customer

 For this blog’s sake, the term “audience development” encompasses a lot more than just your audience.
 In theory, based on your product or service, your audience is already developed.
 As a business owner or an entrepreneur, you’re bringing value to a base of customers with your product or service.
 This section is more about narrowing down the general population to your targeted audience.

 If you’re new to business or the world of entrepreneurship, this is where you will start to understand your audience.
 Unfortunately, a lot of business owners can’t answer the question of “who is your target audience?” or “who is your ideal customer?” on the fly.
 This really worries us, which is why we’re breaking down the stages of auditing your brand for you.
 EDUCATION IS KEY!
 At any rate, grab a pen and paper to copy down the following questions.
-The below list are trigger questions to help you find and further target your audience:
+The below list can be used to help you find and further target your audience.

 - Where do your customers spend their time?

 - How do your customers communicate?

 - What type of content best resonates with your customers?

 - What do your customers expect from your content this year?

 Focus your time and energy in the same places and at the same times as your customers.
 You will be far closer to your customers and your goals than your competition!